limglenaldin/tokopedia-play-clone-fe/README.md

 # TokoPlay

-TokoPlay is a frontend of Tokopedia Play clone built by ReactJS (Vite) and Chakra UI.
+TokoPlay is a frontend of Tokopedia Play clone built in ReactJS (Vite) and Chakra UI.
 For the backend service can be check on [this repo](https://github.com/limglenaldin/tokopedia-play-clone)

 ## Features
 - List of Videos